 Hockey skates (figure skates are not permitted)

-Elbow pads and shin guards (shoulder pads are reccomended)
+Elbow pads and shin guards (shoulder pads are recommended)

 Hockey gloves